bcgov/alcs/services/templates/README.md

 ### Prerequisites:

 - Postman
-- LibreOffice or Microsoft Word (LibreOffice is preferred since CDOGS uses Carbone which uses LibreOffice for pdf generation)
+- LibreOffice for editing templates since it is used in CDOGS -> Carbone which uses LibreOffice for pdf generation.
+Microsoft Word is not preferred as it generates a different xml structure of the word document and could affect final rendering

 ### Demo: